Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 SMB headline figure

 IBM's headline $4.44M average is enterprise-skewed.
-The reality for an SMB is a $15K-$3.31M cost range that compares directly to annual revenue.
+TechAisle's 2025 SMB tracker puts the average breach loss at $1.6M across small and mid-size firms; IBM's most recent small-business breakout (2023, the last year it segmented by organization size) put firms under 500 employees at $3.31M.
+For a genuinely small business the range runs $15K to $3.31M and compares directly to annual revenue.
 Below: cost ranges by company size, common attack types, and an affordable defence stack by budget tier.

 $3.31M